Time Complexity Analysis of Recursive Algorithms

 Method 2: Analysis of Recursion using Master Theorem

 We use the master method for finding the time complexity of the divide and conquer algorithm that partitions an input into smaller subproblems of equal sizes.
-It is primarily a direct way to get the solution for recurrences that can be transformed to the type: T(n) = aT(n/b) + O(n^k), where a≥1 and b>1.
+It is a direct way to get the solution for recurrences that can be transformed to the type: T(n) = aT(n/b) + O(n^k), where a≥1 and b>1.

 The master theorem recurrence describes the time complexity of an algorithm that divides a problem of size n into a number of subproblems, each of size n/b, where a and b are positive constants.
 Here a number of subproblems are solved recursively, each in time T(n/b) and O(n^k) is the cost of dividing the problem and combining the solution of subproblems.